How to Create Global Alerts

 Logtivity can send you instant email and Slack notifications whenever anything important happens.
 With “Global Alerts” you can set up these notifications once and use them for all your sites.

-Inside the “Team Settings” area, you’ll find a “Global Alerts” screen.
+Inside the “Team Settings” area, you’ll find a “Activity Alerts” screen.
 Any alert created in here will work for all your sites.
+Click here for an introduction to alerts.

 For example, imagine if you have Logtivity installed on 100 sites and you want to get notified whenever an Administrator logs in to one of those sites.
-All you need to do is create the alert shown in the image below:
+You create the alert shown in the image below:

 • Action: User Logged In